theshoeshiner/JStruct/README.md

 * The ``unsigned`` property defaults to false.
 Signed types will always be selected unless this is set to true.
 But remember that unsigned types are represented by the next larger type. e.g. Unsigned Short = Integer, Unsigned Integer = Long.
 * The ``length`` property is optional and only valid for ``String`` and ``byte[]`` types.
 * The ``prefix`` and ``suffix`` properties tell the Struct to ignore a specified number of empty bytes before or after the token.
 * The ``constant`` property allows you specify a constant string to be used for the token.
-This String will be used regardless of the value of the POJO field, and will be validated during unpacking such that the unpacking *will fail* if the data does not match the constant.
+This value will be used regardless of the value of the POJO field, and will be validated during unpacking such that the unpacking *will fail* if the data does not match the constant.
 Fields for constant tokens do not need to be public.
 The length property is not required when constant is specified as it will be derived from the constant.
+The constant can be used on most numeric fields as well, and the string will be converted to the numeric type via valueOf methods.
+It cannot be used with the Bytes or LongUnsigned types as there is no easy conversion from a String to those types.

 Example usage: